hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-  Submit Transaction: UpdateAsset asset70 2020-08-02T11:12:12.322Z - error: [Transaction]: Error: No valid responses from any peers.
+  --> Submit Transaction: UpdateAsset asset70, asset70 does not exist and should return an error 2020-08-07T01:28:18.194Z - error: [Transaction]: Error: No valid responses from any peers.
 Errors:
     peer=peer0.org1.example.com:7051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist peer=peer0.org2.example.com:9051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist
-  Expected an error on UpdateAsset of non-existing Asset: Error: No valid responses from any peers.
-Errors:
+  *** Successfully caught the error:
-    peer=peer0.org1.example.com:7051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist peer=peer0.org2.example.com:9051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist
+    Error: No valid responses from any peers.
+Errors: peer=peer0.org1.example.com:7051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist peer=peer0.org2.example.com:9051, status=500, message=error in simulation: transaction returned with failure: Error: The asset asset70 does not exist

 In this final part of the sample application transaction sequence, the application submits a transaction to transfer an existing asset to a new owner and then reads the